 The 123 Mode enables you to enter numbers in a text message (a telephone number, for example) more quickly.
-Press the keys corresponding to the required digits before manually switching back to the appropriate text entry mode.
+Touch the keys corresponding to the required digits before manually switching back to the appropriate text entry mode.

-T9 dictionary
+T9 Dictionary

-The T9 dictionary is a feature that allows the user to add any unique or personal words to the T9 standard language database.
-The T9 dictionary function can be found in the Options menu (Options > Text Entry Settings > T9 Dictionary).
-Within the T9 dictionary function, the user can add, modify, delete or reset personal words.
+The T9 Dictionary is a feature that allows the user to add any unique or personal words to the T9 standard language database.
+The T9 Dictionary function can be selected from the Text Entry Settings by using Options .

+Within the T9 Dictionary function, the user can add, modify, delete or reset personal words.